kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 First go to https://console.developers.google.com to view your projects, and obtain your project id.
 If you do not already have a project use the 'Create Project' button.

->For GCE, a Project is a area to organize members, cloud resource instances and billing.
-Every GCE project has a name and an ID.
-You can assign the name yourself, but the ID will be assigned automatically by GCE.
-You can find your project name at the [GCE Console](https://console.developers.google.com/project)
+>For Google Cloud Platform, a Project is an area to organize members, cloud resources such as GCE instances, and billing.
+Every GCP project has a name and an ID.
+You can assign the name yourself, but the ID will be assigned automatically by GCP.
+You can find your project name at the [Google Developers Console](https://console.developers.google.com/project)

 To start up the Planemo Machine under GCE:
 ------------------------------------------
-If you haven't already done it, run the Google Cloud SDK login
+If you haven't already done it, run the Google Compute SDK login
 ```
 gcloud auth login
 ```